elastic/kibana/x-pack/plugins/upgrade_assistant/README.md

     * Create an index alias pointing from the original index name to the prefixed index name.
     * Reindex from the original index into the prefixed index.
     * Delete the old index and rename the prefixed index.
-* **Updating index settings.** Some index settings will need to be updated, which doesn't require a reindex.
-An example of this is the "Remove deprecated settings" button, which is shown when [deprecated translog settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html#index-modules-translog-retention) are detected ([#93293](https://github.com/elastic/kibana/pull/93293)).
+* **Removing settings.** Some index and cluser settings are deprecated and need to be removed.
+The Upgrade Assistant provides a way to auto-resolve these settings via a "Remove deprecated settings" button.
 * **Upgrading or deleting snapshots**.
 This is specific to Machine Learning.
 If a user has old Machine Learning job model snapshots, they will need to be upgraded or deleted.
 The Upgrade Assistant provides a way to resolve this automatically for the user ([#100066](https://github.com/elastic/kibana/pull/100066)).
 * **Following the docs.** The Deprecation Info API provides links to the deprecation docs.
 Users will follow these docs to address the problem and make these warnings or errors disappear in the